-When my son Elijah was around 3, he was obsessed with Thomas the Tank Engine™, a “cheeky” steam train engine that gets into a lot of trouble while working with a team of fellow engines and cars with characteristically British names.
+When my son Elijah was around 3, he was obsessed with Thomas the Tank Engine™.
+This “cheeky” steam train

 One day, Elijah held up a green coal car and said, “Daddy, Daddy!
 Where is Henry?”